IowaJS/d3-demo/README.md

 ## Running the Demos

-Run `./bin/run` from the project root directory and point your browser at http://localhost:4000.
+Run `gem install bundler && bundle` to install gem dependencies.
+Run `./bin/foreman start` from the project root directory and point your browser at http://localhost:4000.